CESNET/ipfixcol2/README.md

-# IPFIXcol - new desing
+# IPFIXcol - new design

 ## Building